All 241 Jokes in Top Secret!: The Greatest of All the Zucker, Abrahams and Zucker Movies

 Nick: “That sucks!”

-67. When Von Horst is trying to call the firing squad that’s about to shoot Nick, an old woman using a walker very slowly is approaching the ringing phone, a spoof of a popular commercial at the time.
+68. When Von Horst is trying to call the firing squad that’s about to shoot Nick, an old woman using a walker very slowly is approaching the ringing phone, spoofing a popular commercial at the time.

 I’m coming!
 I’m coming!

-74. Nick yells at a bunch of parked bicycles to scare them away, the way he would if they were horses in a Western.
+76. Nick yells at a bunch of parked bicycles to scare them away, as if they were horses in a Western.

 What has been seen cannot be unseen.

-84. Hillary tells Nick her story about being stranded on an island with Nigel, a spoof about Blue Lagoon.
+86. Hillary tells Nick her story about being stranded on an island with Nigel, spoofing Blue Lagoon.

 Are you lonesome tonight?